Humans-Machines/styleguide/html-css-sass/README.md

         // styles for promo button
     }

-    /* Don’t: Forget about selector performance */
-     *
-     * What this does is looks at every single element on the page (that’s every single one)
-     * and then looks to see if any of those live in the .header__nav-link parent.
-     * This is a very un-performant selector as the key selector is a very expensive one.
-     * The effect on smaller sides is pretty minimal
-     * but if we are about to build the next ebay you might want to think about this */
-    .header__nav-link > * {
-        // styles for <button> and <a> inside parent
-    }

     /* Don’t: Overcomplicate your code
      *
      * If your code looks like this you might want to think about adding a class to your HTML